From our WIKI section.

 Starcraft Units – Medivac

 A dual-purpose Dropship and Medic (12.6 Health per second), the Medivac can be produced immediately from a Starport, possibly with a Reactor.
-It has the Ignite Afterburners ability natively, which increases the Medivac’s speed to 5.94 (faster than a Mutalisk and equal to a Phoenix) for a quick escape or running past anti-air units and defence.
+It has the Ignite Afterburners ability natively, which increases the Medivac’s movement speed to 5.94 (faster than a Mutalisk and equal to a Phoenix) for a quick escape or running past anti-air units and defence.

 Starcraft Missions – All or Nothing